rmlarose/qcbq/tutorials/04qaoa/README.md

-# Session 3: Quantum algorithms and applications (QAOA)
+# Session 4: Quantum algorithms and applications (QAOA)

-This session is the third session of day 1.
+This session is the fourth tutorial of day 1.
 It will introduce quantum algorithms in general and the QAOA in particular.

 ## Topics